Yasashari/C4-contest/Ondo.md

     Vs code

  Recommended Mitigation Steps
-    Refer this article on this issue. https://blog.openzeppelin.com/secure-smart-contract-guidelines-the-dangers-of-price-oracles/ use try/catch with latestRoundData() instead of calling it directly.
+    Refer this article on this issue. https://blog.openzeppelin.com/secure-smart-contract-guidelines-the-dangers-of-price-oracles/ .
+    Use try/catch with latestRoundData() instead of calling it directly.
 In a scenario where the call reverts, the catch block can be used to call a fallback oracle or handle the error in any other suitable way.
 So Update [function getChainlinkOraclePrice](https://github.com/code-423n4/2023-01-ondo/blob/main/contracts/lending/OndoPriceOracleV2.sol#L277) in order to tackle above issue.